oskarhane/suber/README.md

-# suber - a message bus
+# suber
-A global messge / event bus prepared for usage in combination with Redux to take advantage of the Redux ecosystem for handling side effects, but without having to store everything in the Redux global store.
+A global message / event bus prepared for usage in combination with other bus systems.
+For example Redux to take advantage of the Redux ecosystem for handling side effects, but without having to store everything in the Redux global store.

 ## Installation
-suber is published on npm https://www.npmjs.com/package/suber
+suber is published on npm: https://www.npmjs.com/package/suber

 ```bash
 yarn add suber